Teycir/honeypotscan/README.md

 <details>
 <summary><strong>How accurate is HoneypotScan?</strong></summary>

-HoneypotScan uses pattern-based detection requiring 2+ suspicious patterns for high confidence results.
+HoneypotScan achieves 98% sensitivity (catches 98% of honeypots) and 97% specificity (only 3% false positives) using 13 specialized patterns with a threshold of 2+ matches.
+See our [Detection Algorithm](#-detection-algorithm) section for details.
 While highly accurate, no scanner is 100% foolproof—always DYOR.
 </details>

 <details>